Ariel N. Rad, M.D., Ph.D.

 For facial rejuvenation, Dr. Rad specializes in minimally invasive approaches such as "closed" rhinoplasty and mini-incision necklift, the most sophisticated techniques featuring hidden scars and minimal down time.
 For breast aesthetic work, body contouring and mommy makeover procedures, Dr. Rad's eye is toward body proportion, hidden scars and beautiful silhouettes.
 He is one of only 30 surgeons worldwide capable of performing the most challenging microvascular surgeries for breast cancer reconstruction such as the DIEP flap and the love handle flap.

 In 2003, Dr. Rad returned to the United States to enter the training program in plastic and reconstructive surgery at Johns Hopkins.
-Upon completion of his training in 2009, Dr. Rad joined the full-time plastic surgery faculty at Johns Hopkins as Assistant Professor and Director of Aesthetic Plastic Surgery.
-While at Johns Hopkins, Dr. Rad and his colleagues pioneered the LSGAP "Love Handle" Flap, the most advanced microsurgical technique in breast cancer reconstruction (only 30 surgeons worldwide have the ability to perform this operation).
-Dr. Rad presented his work in the 2009 World Microsurgery Congress in Helsinki, Finland, and his work has been featured in many international press releases and television news features.
+Upon completion of his training in 2009 Dr. Rad joined the full-time faculty at Johns Hopkins as Assistant Professor and Director of Aesthetic Plastic Surgery where he instructed surgeon trainees in state-of-the-art aesthetic and reconstructive techniques.
+Dr. Rad has published numerous journal articles and book chapters.
+While at Johns Hopkins, Dr. Rad and his colleagues pioneered microvascular techniques several of which only 50 surgeons worldwide are skilled to perform.
+Dr. Rad has lectured on his work at international meetings such as in Helsinki, Finland at the World Microsurgery Congress, the American Association of Plastic Surgeons and the American Society of Reconstructive Microsurgery.

 Dr. Rad has published numerous articles and book chapters and he has been named to Who’s Who in America for 2015.
 Dr. Rad contributes his expertise to print and television media and he is a featured medical expert for local news stations, covering a breadth of cutting edge topics in plastic surgery.
 Dr. Rad is an expert consultant to writers and editors at newspapers and magazines, from DC Modern Luxury and Capitol File, to the Washington Post and Vogue.